fossasia/eventyay-tickets/doc/administrator/commands.rst

 The ``--slug`` flag allows you to specify the slug of the event to be created.
 It defaults to ``democon``.
-Please only use alphanumerical characters and ``-`` in the slug, otherwise you won't be able to see the event in the web interface.
+Please only use alphanumerical characters and ``-`` in the slug, otherwise you won’t be able to see the event in the web interface.

 ``move_event``
 ~~~~~~~~~~~~~~